ourcodingclub/tutorials-in-progress/Web_scraping.md

 #### <a href="#multiple">6.
 Import multiple web pages with `mapply` </a>

+## Why not just copy and paste?

+Imagine you want to collect information on the area and percentage water area of African countries.
+It's easy enough to head to [wikipedia](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_in_Africa), click through each page then copy the relevant information and paste it into a spreadsheet.
+Now imagine you want to repeat this for every country in the [world](https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population)!
+This can quickly become VERY tedious as you click between lots of pages, repeating the same actions over and over.
+It also increases the chance of making mistakes when copying and pasting.
+By automating this process using R, you can reduce the chance of making mistakes and speed up your data collection.
+Additionally, once you have written the script, it can be adapted for lots of different projects, saving time in the long run.

+## Getting started

 Open up a new R Script where you will be adding the code for this tutorial.
 All the resources for this tutorial, including some helpful cheatsheets, can be downloaded from [this repository](https://github.com/ourcodingclub/TESTEST).
 Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (subbing in the real path), or clicking `Session/Set Working Directory/Choose Directory` in the RStudio menu.

 Alternatively, you can fork the repository (insert link) to your own Github account and then add it as a new RStudio project by copying the HTTPS / SSH link.
 For more details on how to register on Github, download git, sync RStudio and Github and do version control, please check out our previous <a href="https://ourcodingclub.github.io/2017/02/27/git.html">tutorial.</a>